 Recently, I was given a demo of NetLine’s latest platform, INTENTIVE, the only buyer-level intent platform.
 This platform addresses many questions I addressed above.
 NetLine is also part of Informa, which delivers >500 B2B events at various industries and verticals.
-Intentive pulls real-time customer data from Informa events and other customer engagement activities – a large pool of customer engagement data sources.
+Intensive pulls real-time customer data from Informa events and other customer engagement activities – a large pool of customer engagement data sources.

 NetLine told me that all INTENTIVE customers start with buyer insights captured from the past three months.
 No need to wait 30-60 days before extracting value from their platform.
-They offer many ways to query and filter your buyer-level information with a projected intent score that allows gauging the intent at both the buyer and account level.
+They offer many ways to query and filter your buyer-level information with a projected intent score that allows gauging the intent at both the buyer and account levels.

 As INTENTIVE feeds you buyer-level insights, you can then action those insights with hyper-targeted lead gen campaigns directly within the product.
-As a result, your lead gen campaigns become far more cost efficient and effective.
+As a result, your lead gen campaigns become far more cost-efficient and effective.